 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-WeWork Companies Inc.'s score of 32 is higher than 60% of the industry.
+WeWork Companies Inc.'s score of 26 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 As of the latest available data, WeWork Companies Inc. has not disclosed specific carbon emissions figures for the most recent year.
 However, the company is committed to achieving net-zero emissions across all scopes by 2050, as indicated by its Science Based Targets initiative (SBTi) commitments.
 These targets were established in December 2023, reflecting WeWork's long-term strategy to address climate change.
 WeWork's climate commitments are part of a broader industry trend towards sustainability in the real estate sector.
 The company is currently classified as a current subsidiary of WeWork Companies Inc., which has also made similar commitments to reduce its carbon footprint.
 While specific emissions data is not available, WeWork's commitment to net-zero emissions demonstrates its intention to align with global climate goals and contribute to a more sustainable future.
 The absence of detailed emissions figures highlights the ongoing need for transparency in corporate climate reporting.